fell100/LangChainFakeNews/README.md

 - Provide a clear verdict (fact or fake) based on the analysis and identify supporting sources.

 ## Technologies Used
+- Web scraping
 - OpenAI Language Model
 - LangChain
-- Vectorized Database (Turing)
+- Vectorized Database
-- NLP Techniques
+- NLP
-- Fact-Checking Websites' APIs
+- Fact-Checking Websites

 ## Future Improvements
-- Continuous model training for enhanced accuracy.
 - Integration with additional fact-checking sources.
 - User interface development for ease of interaction.
-- Real-time news monitoring and analysis.